 Some winter tires are better than others; or that is at least what many manufactures would have you believe.
 Proper snow tires are identified with a snowflake symbol.
 When shopping for winter tires you should always do your research before you buy.

-Summer tires should come back on around mid-April.
+Summer tires should go back on around mid-April.
 We often get a last blast of winter in late March, so err on the side of caution.
 However, do not wait too long to change them.
 Winter tires tend to lose grip above 7 degrees Celsius and high temperatures will damage winter tires.

 Be sure to store your tires in a cool dry place away from sun and light.
 Often the garage that changes over your tires will store them for you at a small cost.

-Speaking of costs, cost is often a factor when people decide not to buy winter tires.
+Speaking of costs, price is often a factor when people decide not to buy winter tires.
 However, keep in mind that having a second set of tires does not double the expense.
 Since it halves the wear of your tires, you’ll buy new tires half as often.
 And, be sure to tell you insurer that you have installed winter tires since many insurance companies offer discounts on your insurance for using them.